Researcher Library: Dynamically Stretch or Compress Workload's GPU Allocation¶

 - When launching a job via YAML code, use the label "elastic" with the value "true"

-For additional information on how to run elastic training workloads, see the following walkthrough.
+For additional information on how to run elastic training workloads, see the following quickstart.

 - Elasticity currently works with Keras-based or PyTorch-based deep learning code only.